shuliw/guidebookpy/README.md

 My First Book on Git Book
 =======

-This is a guidebook on Gitbook and Github built from Shuli's own experience.
+This is a guidebook based on my experience of learning Python.